dromara/fast-request/docs/en/guide/features/fullScreen.md

 Version required: <Badge text="2022.2.7+" />

-Click full screen, in the case of sub-screen, the interface will be more friendly, click mark ② in the figure to restore
+For multiple screens, click on full screen for a more user-friendly interface.
+Click on the mark ② in the picture to resume.

 ![fullScreen](/img/2022.2.7/fullScreen.png)